 Eric Baumer, an assistant computer science professor at Lehigh University, has found in his research on Facebook “non-use” that people who cite concerns about data privacy in relation to corporations or the government as their main reason for quitting are likely to stay away from the site.
 Meanwhile, those who wanted privacy from people they … Continue reading Why people quit Facebook

 So very true despite the stereotypes (spoken as a former college / high school / middle school teacher turned tech consultant).
 Parents have a big burden to bear in helping their young and old children make wise decisions about how and why to use the web.
-Just assuming “they’ll get it because they’re young” is very dangerous.
+Just assuming "they'll get it because they're young" is … Continue reading The dangers of thinking “They’ll get it because they’re young”

 "On Sunday, March 20, 2016, an outside party demonstrated to the FBI a possible method for unlocking [terrorist Syed] Farook’s iPhone," federal prosecutors said in a filing Monday afternoon.
 "Testing is required to determine whether it is a viable method that will not compromise data on Farook’s iPhone.
 If the method is viable, it should … Continue reading FBI Looking to Delay Tomorrow’s Hearing on Apple Encryption

 No one likes to take the time to make passwords online.
 When you're setting up your CBSSports account to fill in your March Madness brackets, you just want to get to work.
 No one's going to hack you, so you just use the same password there as you do for your Bank of America account … Continue reading Please Enable 2FA For Your Own Good and Ours